microsoft/farmvibes-ai/notebooks/crop_segmentation/README.md

 ## Conda Environment

-Before running the notebooks, make sure to set up the conda environment with necessary dependencies.
-If you do not have conda installed, please follow the instructions from [Conda User Guide](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html).
+Before running the notebooks, make sure to set up the micromamba environment with necessary dependencies.
+If you do not have micromamba installed, please follow the instructions from the [micromamba installation page](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html).

 ```
-conda env create -f ./crop_env.yamla
+micromamba env create -f ./crop_env.yaml
-conda activate crop-seg
+micromamba activate crop-seg
 ```

 ## Notebooks Description